flyteorg/flyte/docs/source/gen/flytectl.rst

 * :doc:`flytectl_completion` 	 - Generates completion script.
 * :doc:`flytectl_config` 	 - Runs various config commands, look at the help of this command to get a list of available commands..
 * :doc:`flytectl_create` 	 - Creates various Flyte resources such as tasks, workflows, launch plans, executions, and projects.
-* :doc:`flytectl_delete` 	 - Terminates/deletes various Flyte resources such as tasks, workflows, launch plans, executions, and projects.
+* :doc:`flytectl_delete` 	 - Terminates/deletes various Flyte resources such as executions and resource attributes.
 * :doc:`flytectl_demo` 	 - Helps with demo interactions like start, teardown, status, and exec.
 * :doc:`flytectl_get` 	 - Fetches various Flyte resources such as tasks, workflows, launch plans, executions, and projects.
 * :doc:`flytectl_register` 	 - Registers tasks, workflows, and launch plans from a list of generated serialized files.